 The City of Boerne will begin chip sealing several streets within the city limits starting Tuesday, May 31, 2022.
-Below is the list of streets expected to be repaired in the month of June.
+Below is the list of streets expected to be repaired in the months of June and July.
 The City is continuing to identify additional streets that will be improved as the summer progresses.

 - West Highland Street (from Main to School)

 - West Hosack Street and Deer Road (from Main to School)

 - East Highland Street (from Main to Schweppe)